-1. \\\What does it mean to feed an infant in a way that is "consistent with the infant's eating habits"?
+1. What does it mean to feed an infant in a way that is "consistent with the infant's eating habits?"

 CACFP centers and day care homes must offer all infants in their care meals that comply with the infant meal pattern requirements (7 CFR 226.20(b)).
 However, infants do not eat on a strict schedule so it is best to watch the infant for hunger cues, and not the clock.
 Along with watching for hunger cues, child care providers should watch for satiety cues to know when the infant is full.
-If an infant does not consume all the food that is served to them at a meal or snack, the child care provider may safely store the remaining food and serve it at another time.
 As long as all the required food components are offered over the course of the day, the meals may be reimbursable.
 Infant meals must not be disallowed due solely to the fact that they are served outside of the established meal time periods.